kay-es/Vorlesungen/ACS/acs_summary.md

 $\rightarrow$ Reference Monitor Concept

-#### 1.2.7 Reference Monitor
+- **Reference Monitor**

-Implementation has to comply with:
+  - Implementation has to comply with:

   - Evaluable
     - small enough to be subject to analysis
   - Always invoked
     - no alternative access control method
   - Tamper-proof
     - Mechanism cannot be altered

-Erweitertes Konzept:
+- Erweitertes Konzept:

   - Authorization DB
     - Authorization Informationen
   - Monitor Interface
     - Set of controlled operations
   - Audit trails
     - Traceability of access decisions

-#### 1.2.8 Security Kernels
+- **Security Kernels**

   - single most often used technique for building highly secure OS
   - But does not mean that it is always in all security systems or that most people agree that the security kernel is the right way to go
   - Opinion of most researchers: wrong approach
   - But to date has shown more promise than any other technique

-##### 1.2.8.1 Hardware Support
+- **Hardware Support**

   - Problem: prevent processes to override each others code/data

   - Architecture specific mechanisms:

     - Hierarchical protection domains

     <img src="images/rings.png" height="200px" />

     - Segment addressing

     - preemtive multitasking

   - -> visualize resources

   - Windows 7 uses only two of four rings

     - Kernel mode = 0
     - User mode = 3

 Implementing OS-Level Access Control using a RM, the OS as well as HW is required to provide according primitives.

-##### 1.2.8.2 Software: Linux
+- **Software: Linux**
   - Linux = POSIX reimplementation -> insufficient security mechanisms
   - Variaty of extensions: implementing different AC Models proposed for upstream integration
   - Linux security Modules (LSM)
     - Hooks = Reference Monitor Interface
     - Kernel Module = Reference Monitor Implementation
   - Examples for Implementations: AppAmor, SELinux, Smack, TOMOYO, Yama, ...

-##### Linux Security Modules
+- Linux Security Modules